 Childhood is intended to be a time of growth and security.
-These early years of life are critical for an individual's emotional maturation as well as their overall health and development.
-Having a safe and nurturing environment builds the foundation for the rest of life.68 When these basic needs are not met, it increases the likelihood of future risky behavior.
+These early years of life are critical for an individual's emotional maturation and overall health and development.
+Having a safe and nurturing environment builds the foundation for the rest of life.
+When these basic needs are not met, it increases the likelihood of future risky behavior.
 As the severity of childhood trauma increases, so do the risk factors.

 National data on child abuse and neglect gathered from the National Children's Alliance report that in 2021 two-thirds of all abuse cases involved sexual abuse (65%).
 This is followed by physical abuse at 20%, neglect, witness to violence, and other at 8%, and drug endangerment at 3%.
-69

 Region 5 and Texas have been paralleling a similar trend in the rates of child abuse and neglect as seen in the figure below.
-However, Region 5 rates have remained above the state rates.70 For more rates on family violence and children abused or neglected per county, see tables 76 and 77 in the Appendix.
+However, Region 5 rates have remained above the state rates.